Gamebook: Description

 In all gamebooks, the story is presented as a series of sections of printed text.
 These are often but not always numbered.
 Branching-plot novel sections often run to several pages in length, whereas solitaire and adventure gamebook sections are usually no longer than a paragraph or two.
 These are not intended to be read in order.
 Instead, at the end of a text section, the reader is typically given a choice of narrative branches that they may follow.
 Each branch contains a reference to the number of the paragraph or page that should be read next if that branch is chosen (e.g. to go north turn to section 98).
 The narrative thus does not progress linearly through the book or follow the paragraphs in numerical order.
 The story continues this way until a paragraph or page which ends that branch of the story.
 Many solitaire or adventure gamebooks feature a single "successful" ending, and the remainder are "failures".
 Thus, a gamebook becomes a "puzzle" since only a few or even one branching paths lead to victory.
 Branching plot novels, on the other hand, tend to be more concerned with narrative resolution rather than winning or losing, thus often have several endings which may be deemed equally "successful".

-Gamebooks are generally linear, meaning the reader cannot circle back to an earlier passage, which means the narrative forms what graph theory considers a directed rooted tree.
-There are many exceptions, like when a gamebook brings you to a dead-end and requires you to go back to the entrance.

-Gamebooks are typically written in the second person with the reader assuming the role of a character to experience the world from that character's point of view (e.g. 'you walk into the cold and dark forest').
+Gamebooks are typically written in the second person with the reader assuming the role of a character to experience the world from that character's point of view (e.g. "you walk into the cold and dark forest").